 Perhaps she had too many glasses of wine, far exceeding the mandate of her employer, and was driving under the influence of alcohol (DUI).
 Clearly, it is not within the scope of an employee's duties to commit a crime, no matter which way you try to spin it.
 The employer can rightfully refuse to indemnify the motorcycle owner and the salesperson may not be able to make a claim against the employer's insurance company or through workers' compensation insurance.

 Going on a Frolic During Business Hours?
 Think Again

 Considering taking your employer's truck out for a spin, maybe after work or even during your shift, but not for any work-related purpose?
 Think again.
 An employee who decides to do their personal errands while on company time and causes an accident might not be protected from personal liability either.

 Known as a "frolic" in some jurisdictions, it doesn't matter if the employee is doing this on company time or not.
 The employee is acting in his or her own personal capacity and not at the instruction of their employer.
 Here again, the employer may not be legally required to pay for any damages or injuries the employee causes as a result of a non-work sanctioned activity or a frolic.
 Most companies have clearly written policies on these issues, and employees should be familiar with them before using a company vehicle for any purpose.

 Wrecked Your Company Car?
 Get Legal Help

 If you've been in a car accident in your company car, you may need legal assistance.
-Or if you've been hit by a driver of a company car and want to be fully compensated for the damages, you may have to sue both the employer and employee to be made whole again.
+If you've been hit by a driver of a company car and want to be fully compensated for the damages, you may have to sue both the employer and employee.
 There are many factors to consider, but the best way to handle the situation is to discuss your situation with an experienced car accident attorney today.